ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt1.md

 > 20 *Behold, I stand at the door and knock; if anyone hears My voice and opens the door, I will come in to him and will dine with him, and he with Me.*
 > 21 He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on His throne.*
 > 22 *He who has an ear, let him hear what the Spirit says to the churches.’ ”*

+**Revelation Chapter 3 Summary**

+***In Chapter 3, John*** delivers Christ’s messages to the churches in Sardis, Philadelphia, and Laodicea.
+Sardis has a reputation for life but is spiritually dead; Christ commands them to wake up, strengthen what remains, and repent (*vv.
+1–6*).
+Philadelphia is commended for keeping Christ’s word and not denying His name; Christ promises protection, an open door no one can shut, and a permanent place in God’s temple (*vv.
+7–13*).
+Laodicea is rebuked for being lukewarm—neither hot nor cold—and is urged to buy true spiritual riches from Christ and open the door to Him in repentance (*vv.
+14–22*).
+***Christ is presented as*** the one who has the seven spirits of God, the holy and true one with the key of David, the faithful and true witness, the beginning (origin) of God’s creation, and the one who disciplines those He loves (*vv.
+1, 7, 14, 19*).
+***Believers should*** wake up spiritually, keep Christ’s word, endure, repent of lukewarmness, open the door to Christ’s fellowship, and hold fast their faith until He comes (*vv.
+3, 8, 11, 19–20*).

 ## Class Exercise